 For ebooks suitable for Sony, Kindle and most readers, find a synopsis of the whole collection by clicking My ebooks at Smashwords or find them on the website of your ebook supplier.

-Several are available as Kindle downloads direct from Amazon: Russell James page
+Kindle downloads can be had direct from Amazon: Russell James page

 And for KOBO, look here: